Miami Beach says law-breaking partiers no longer tolerated

 Gelber also wants an earlier curfew on alcohol sales.

-“What we have called an entertainment district has become an incredible magnet for crime and disorder and whatever it provides in revenue is just not worth the heartache.”
+“What we have called an entertainment district has become an incredible magnet for crime and disorder and whatever it provides in revenue is just not worth the heartache,” the mayor said.

 Comments